-Questar III was committed to 9 operating lease arrangements attributable to 78 classrooms and 2 operating lease arrangements attributable to Questar III's main office at June 30, 2013.
-The term of the leases vary from one to ten years.
+Questar III was committed to operating lease arrangements attributable to classrooms, to Questar III's main office and classrooms for Tech Valley Regional Technology Institute at June 30, 2014.
+The term of the leases vary from one to twenty years.